one-development/npm-packages/CONTRIBUTING.md

 - Rebase master and squash your commits.
 Note: follow the _git commit formatting_ rules
 - Tag at least 1 default reviewer in your pull request.

 **NOTE**: when you try to push your changes, some pre-push checks may fail.
 Please address the issues, squash your new commits, and try again.
-It's easy to forget to update component snapshots or deduplicate dependencies before you commit!
+It's easy to forget to deduplicate dependencies before you commit!

 ## Running Tasks